Stroke Service

 Neurology Ward Service

 All neurology residents spend one month per year on the neurology ward service at Presbyterian Hospital.
 The service includes all patients other than stroke admitted to neurology.
 The PGY2 residents will be with a PGY3 or PGY4 resident during their rotation.
 Attending rounds are made daily, with a strong emphasis on bedside teaching and evidence-based medicine.
 Historical and physical findings, localization, differential diagnosis, and management are discussed thoroughly, and imaging is reviewed daily.
 The PGY2 resident is given progressive responsibility for medical decision making as he/she progresses through the year.
 The service offers exposure to acute and chronic neurological problems, including complex diagnostic issues.
 A wide variety of patients with MS, epilepsy, headache, nervous system infections, spinal cord disease, movement disorders, and neuromuscular disorders, are encountered.
-The residents are able to follow most patients after discharge in resident continuity clinic or subspecialty clinic.
+The residents can follow most patients after discharge in resident continuity clinic or subspecialty clinic.

 Oakland VA Hospital